 Although the law God gave man through Moses was holy and good, yet it could not save any man because that was not its purpose.
-The law was not given to take away our sins or to help us overcome sins, but to expose our sinfulness, to humble us, and to make us guilty before God.
+The purpose of the Mosaic law is not to take away our sins or help us overcome sins but to expose our sinfulness, humble us, and make us guilty before God.

 The Scripture amply reveals this truth